"Dual-Watch" 20m SSB Transceiver

 The two receivers front-ends can use the same antenna when RX switch is connected to ANT-1, or can use different antennas when RX switch is connected to ANT-2.

 To get good spatial diversity is recommended to have at least λ/2 (10m) between the two antennas.
-The antennas could have also different polarities, helping in this way to demodulate weaker signals.
+The antennas could have also different polarizations, helping in this way to demodulate even weaker signals.

 Dual VFO Schematic